wkeebs/wkeebs/README.md

 # 👋 Hey, I'm Will!
-I'm currently studing CS at Monash University in Melbourne, Australia. 🇦🇺
+I'm currently studing Computer Science at Monash University in Melbourne, Australia. 🇦🇺

 Feel free to have a browse through my profile. 😄